WAAESD By-Laws (2013) [PDF]

 Article II – Purpose

 The WDA, with the other such Regional Associations, is an integral part of the Experiment Station Section.
-It provides through its business meetings a means by which the views of the WDA may be determined formally and transmitted to the Experiment Station Committee on Organization and Policy (ESCOP) and the Experiment Station Section on matters either of its own origin or on matters referred to it by ESCOP or the Section.
+Through its business meetings, it provides a means by which the views of the WDA may be determined formally and transmitted to the Experiment Station Committee on Organization and Policy (ESCOP) and the Experiment Station Section on matters either of its own origin or on matters referred to it by ESCOP or the Section.
 The WDA also provides a forum for the exchange of information and for discussion and debate among members and guests on matters of common concern that may not require formal action.
-And, it provides the means by which the WDA may take action that is limited to the Western Region.
+Finally, it provides the means by which the WDA may take action that is limited to the Western Region.

 These and other functions of the WDA are spelled out more completely, as follows:

 - Arranges for and conducts its own affairs, elects members to ESCOP, makes recommendations to ESCOP and to the Section, reacts to proposals of ESCOP and the Section and participates in the handling of interim business of the Section;

 - Participates with the National Institute for Food and Agriculture (NIFA) and other Regional Associations in the programming and conducting of cooperative multistate research supported by the Multistate Research Fund (MRF) authorized by section 3(c)3 of the Hatch Act, Public Law 84-352 and the Agricultural Research, Extension and Education Reform Act of 1998;